 The Seller may not have the necessary funds to repurchase any Mortgage Loans in the mortgage pool or make an indemnification payment.
 The inability of the Seller to repurchase Mortgage Loans may result in delays or shortfalls in the payments on the Certificates.
-See "Description of the Mortgage Loans - Assignment of Mortgage Loans; Representations and Warranties; Repurchases and Substitutions" in this Offering Circular.
+See "Description of the Mortgage Loans" in this Offering Circular.